angzeli/pytorch-fundamentals/README.md

 - or practitioners who want a deeper understanding of gradients and optimisation.

 A background in linear algebra and basic calculus is assumed, but no prior deep-learning experience is required.

 ---

-## 🧭 How to Use This Repository

-Recommended order:
-	1. Work through Tutorials 1–4 sequentially.
-	2. Use Workshop 1 to consolidate gradient intuition.
-	3. Use Workshop 2 to bridge gradients to optimisation thinking.
-	4. Continue into Part 2 when available.

-You are encouraged to:
-- modify cells,
-- change upstream gradients,
-- visualise `.grad`,
-- and treat the notebooks as experimental sandboxes.

----